Samsung/tizen-docs/docs/application/tizen-studio/release-notes/2-1-release-notes.md

 ### Fixed Bugs

 -   Installer, Package Manager, and Uninstaller
-    -   Fixed a bug on Windows® computers that prevented the Package Manager and Uninstaller from creating or deleting shortcuts to a user account directory whose name contains multi-byte characters or spaces.
+    -   Fixed a bug on Windows&reg; computers that prevented the Package Manager and Uninstaller from creating or deleting shortcuts to a user account directory whose name contains multi-byte characters or spaces.
 -   Web and Native IDE
     -   Fixed a bug that caused the touch bar to turn black in macOS versions 10.12 and 10.13.
     -   Fixed a bug that prevented the log viewer from working properly with Gear S3 and Gear Sport devices.